HOW-TO GUIDES

 Step 2: Determine if you will install your transition box before or after the decking installation.

-Small details will need to be decided when attaching the box step.
-The first decision will be where the step is located near the end of the deck.
-The step could go flush with the end of the deck frame.
-This would require the fascia to be flush with the outside of the deck.
-The lines of the fascia would still show.
-In this situation, the box step was held back the width of the fascia so that it became its own box and not part of the upper deck frame.
+Small details are important when attaching the box step.
+You must first understand where the step is going to be located.
+The step could go flush with the end of the deck frame, which would require the fascia to be flush with the outside of the deck.
+In this case, the lines of the fascia would still show.

-Verify that the box step splits the distance between the top deck and bottom deck evenly.
-Code in this area states that steps cannot vary more than ¼” between each step.
-Code also states that the step cannot be less than 4” in height.
-Splitting the difference between the top and bottom deck evenly will ensure that there is little to no variance and keeps the step within code.
-Be sure to check with your local municipality code to ensure your box steps meet code before construction.
+1. Verify that the box step splits the distance between the top deck and bottom deck evenly.
+Code states that steps cannot vary more than ¼” between each step and that the step cannot be less than 4” in height.
+Be sure to check with your local municipality to ensure your box steps are up to code before construction.

-Attach the box step to the upper frame with 3” SDWS Framing screws from Simpson Strong Tie.
-Make sure to be high enough on the box step so that the framing screw goes into the upper deck framing.
-Predrill if closer to the edge.
-Place a framing screw on each end and one in the middle.
+2. Attach the box step to the upper frame with 3” SDWS Framing screws from Simpson Strong Tie.
+Make sure to be high enough on the box step so the framing screw goes into the upper deck framing and predrill if you're closer to the edge.

-Attach Simpson Strong Tie L70Z brackets to the front rim of the box step and down to the deck below with Simpson Strong Tie SD Connector screws.
+4. Attach Simpson Strong Tie L70Z brackets to the front rim of the box step and down to the deck below with Simpson Strong Tie SD Connector screws.
 The bracket should be on top of the support blocking that is below the decking and the box step.
-Place the L70Z’s on each end and one in the middle.
-This will keep the box step from moving around or raising up.

 Once all of the necessary transition boxes are attached, your multi-level framing is complete.